Introduction

 - The game ends when a player accumulates 100 or more points.

-The standard 52-card deck consists of four French suits: spades (♠), hearts (♥), diamonds (♦), and clubs (♣).
+A standard Gin Rummy deck of cards is used in Rummy.
+It consists of four French suits: spades (♠), hearts (♥), diamonds (♦), and clubs (♣).
 Each suit contains 13 cards with varying ranks, including Ace, King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, and 2.
 The absence of jokers in Gin Rummy simplifies the game, relying solely on the strategic use of the traditional deck.

 Overall, the standard 52-card deck forms the foundation of Gin Rummy, providing the essential elements for players to engage in a challenging and strategic card game.